Last Modified: 2017-11-30

 As a condition of your use of the Services, you represent and warrant that you will not use the Services for any purpose that is unlawful or prohibited by this Agreement.
 Access to the Services from territories where their contents are illegal is strictly prohibited.
 You agree to comply with all rules, laws, and regulations relating in any way to your use of the Services including without limitation rules about intellectual property rights, the Internet, technology, data, email, and privacy.

-You agree to indemnify and hold Fog Creek, and its directors, officers, members, employees, representatives, consultants, agents, suppliers, licensors and/or distributors, harmless from and against any demands, suits, actions, claims, losses, damages, liabilities, judgments, settlements, costs or expenses, including without limitation attorneys' fees, arising out of or relating to your use or misuse of the Services, violation of this Agreement or violation of the rights of any other person or entity.
+You agree to indemnify and hold Glitch, Inc., and its directors, officers, members, employees, representatives, consultants, agents, suppliers, licensors and/or distributors, harmless from and against any demands, suits, actions, claims, losses, damages, liabilities, judgments, settlements, costs or expenses, including without limitation attorneys’ fees, arising out of or relating to your use or misuse of the Services, violation of this Agreement or violation of the rights of any other person or entity.

 “If you want to cancel this agreement, just close your Account.
 We can cancel it too.”

 Upon termination of your access to or ability to use a Service, including but not limited to suspension of your Account on a Service, your right to use or access that Service and any Content will immediately cease.
 The following Sections shall survive any termination of these Terms of Service: 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, and 17.
-Termination of your access to and use of the Services shall not relieve you of any obligations arising or accruing prior to such termination or limit any liability which you otherwise may have to Fog Creek or any third party.
+Termination of your access to and use of the Services shall not relieve you of any obligations arising or accruing prior to such termination or limit any liability which you otherwise may have to Glitch, Inc. or any third party.